Tackling disparities caused by water’s impacts and participation in water industries

-- Louisiana comprises 40% of our nation’s wetlands, but 90% of its losses, losing a football field of land every hour.
+- Louisiana makes up 40% of our nation’s wetlands but 90% of its losses, a total of 1,900 square miles since 1932 .

-- The Water Challenge: an initiative presented by Propeller focused on solving Louisiana’s most pressing regional water challenges through entrepreneurship.
+An initiative presented by Propeller focused on solving Louisiana’s most pressing regional water challenges through entrepreneurship.
 The Water Challenge culminates each year at New Orleans Entrepreneur Week featuring a $15,000 business pitch competition.
 Originally seeded by the Greater New Orleans Foundation and The Idea Village, the Water Challenge is funded by the Greater New Orleans Foundation, sponsored by JPMorgan Chase & Co. and the U.S. Economic Development Administration, and supported by Entergy Corporation.

 - Year-round public programming: workshops featuring water management policymakers and opportunities for entrepreneurs in areas such as Emerging Issues Following the 2016 Floods, Integrating Resilience Into City Operations, Water Data Monitoring, and Equity in the Water Sector.
 Never miss a water event.
 Sign up for Propeller’s water newsletter.

 - Policy Initiatives supported by Propeller help to build market opportunity for entrepreneurs tackling critical water challenges.